Specy/specy-app/src/posts/through-the-lens-photography.md

 ---
     datePublished: '2026-08-21'
     title: 'Through the lens photography'
-    description: 'A good mix of analog and digital photography'
+    description: 'The pros of analog photography and a fixture to take photos through the viewport of the camera'
-    tags: ['photography', '3d']
+    tags: ['photography', '3D printing']
 ---
 <script>
-    import WaveText from "$cmp/blog/WaveText.svelte";
+    import AnimatedText from "$cmp/blog/AnimatedText.svelte";
     import Slideshow from '$cmp/blog/Slideshow.svelte';
 </script>